pzorin/bibretrieve/README.md

 [Citebase](http://www.citebase.org) | "citebase"
 [Inspire](http://inspirehep.net) | "inspire"
 [Zentralblatt MATH](http://www.zentralblatt-math.org/zmath) | "zbm"

+The arXiv backend is currently disabled, because I do not know how to export bibtex from the new adsabs api.
+In any case, it appears to be a better idea to make this package part of `biblio.el` in the long run.

 If you want to add a backend, read the Commentary section in the source file `bibretrieve.el`.